project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putEvents(method)

-putEvents procedures can send till 1000 events.
-If want to send over than 1000, send events to separate more than once.
+If users want to send over than 1000 event with putEvents procedure, users should be separate request which contains less than 1000 events and send them.

-Can send event that duplicates event Id.
-But, to taken priority existing event or new event does not define.
+Users can send event which duplicates event id with this procedure.

-It has two behavior that are to send voluntary and send as response for fetchEvents.
+This procedure has two behavior.
+One is sending spontaneously, the other is sending as a response for fetchEvent procedure.

 In case of voluntary, send difference from before events to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
 When HAP connect first time, lastInfo is nothing, so HAP producer can select to send all existing event or do nothing.